CALL FOR SPEAKERS

 The Missouri Speakers Bureau, jointly organized and managed by Missouri Humanities and the State Historical Society of Missouri, is seeking applicants for the 2022-2024 program cycle–a two-year commitment that will begin November 1, 2022, and end October 31, 2024.

 A limited number of speakers will be selected.
 Scholars, historians, authors, and lecturers who wish to present educational information related to Missouri’s culture, history, art, and people are invited to apply.
 Current Missouri Speakers Bureau speakers must reapply to be considered.
 Selected scholars will be expected to make up to four presentations during the year.

-The deadline for applications is August 1, and successful applicants will be notified in September.
+The deadline for applications has Passed and successful applicants will be notified in September.

 PROGRAM CHANGES BEGINNING 2022-2024

 Beginning with the 2022-2024 program cycle, the Missouri Speakers Bureau is changing to give speakers more autonomy in booking talks and to reach audiences typically underserved by humanities programs.
 In service to its mission to share humanities opportunities across the state, Missouri Speakers Bureau will underwrite up to four programs that are hosted by a nonprofit organization and take place in underserved rural communities defined as those communities outside the counties of Boone, Greene, Jackson, St. Louis and outside the city of St. Louis.